API Reference#

 Description

-Base class for FastAPI-Restly framework errors.
+Base class for FastAPI-Restly framework (configuration-time) errors.

 Raised when a public Restly helper needs configuration that has not been set up yet, such as calling fr.open_session() before fr.configure(...).